OmAmar106/Report-Card-Generation-Automation/README.md

 # Report Card Generation Automation

 This project automates the generation of student report cards using **Python** with the following libraries: `pandas`, `openpyxl`, and `win32com`.
+It is being used by IIIT Nagpur for generation of Report Cards

 ## Features
 - Extracts student data from an Excel file.